If you want to receive more information about news for the undocumented, subscribe to our community on WhatsApp. Please check our library here.

 Financial institutions like Chase, Bank of America, and Credit Unions require the following documents to open an account:

-For context, an ITIN number is necessary to file your taxes if you work and are not eligible for a SSN.
+An ITIN number is necessary to file your taxes if you work and are not eligible for a SSN.
+Learn more about how to apply for an ITIN here.

 Most financial institutions allow you to open a checking account and savings account if you have the requirements listed in the previous sections.
-Here are a few that confirm the opening of accounts with an ITIN.
+The following confirm the opening of accounts with an ITIN.

 Note: You won’t be able to open an account with an ITIN online, and must schedule or visit a branch in person to have your identity verified.